-The evaluation committee discussed with four international students inquiring why they decided to join Ctl Eurocollege, follow the Diploma, describe their experiences and present to us what they liked and what they thought could be improved.
+The evaluation committee discussed with four international students inquiring why they decided to join CTL Eurocollege, follow the program, describe their experiences and present to us what they liked and what they thought could be improved.

-The students were open in expressing great satisfaction with the College.
-The students highlighted that the College is accommodating when it needs to be (i.e. the provision of tutoring to the students in need), that they were satisfied with the modules and with the infrastructure of the College.
+The students expressed great satisfaction with the College.
+They highlighted that the College is accommodating when it needs to be (i.e. the provision of tutoring to the students in need), that they were satisfied with the modules and with the infrastructure of the College.
 They also noted that the College is active in helping them find jobs and overall, they did not raise any serious red flags.